Apply to the Arts and Healing Initiative

 The Arts and Education Council is excited to launch a new Arts and Healing Initiative, in partnership with Missouri Foundation for Health.
 The five-year grant will be used to launch the initiative which aims to improve the quality of life for people throughout St. Louis City and County in its first year, and other Missouri counties in subsequent years.
 The overarching goal of the Arts and Healing Initiative is to increase the capacity to heal through the arts.

-Applications are now closed.
+Applications for the second co-hort will open on April 21, 2021 .
 View the Application Guidelines for information about key dates.

 View the Application Guidlines